oloko64/transfer-sh-helper/README.md

 # Installation

-This is the easiest part, just go to the releases and download the [latest version](https://github.com/OLoKo64/transfer-sh-store/releases), after that you just need to execute the program inside a terminal:
+This is the easiest part, just go to the releases and download the [latest version](https://github.com/OLoKo64/transfer-sh-store/releases), after that you just need to extract the file and execute the program inside a terminal:

 ```bash
 ./trasferhelper